GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Logical Structure Viewpoint covers the basic technical notion of the System and is widely reusable among similar systems like product families, or product generations.
-The Logical Structure Viewpoint specifies how the system is decomposed into a hierarchical structure of logical components responsible for different System Functions (divide & conquer principle).
+The Logical Structure Viewpoint describes how the system is decomposed into a hierarchical structure of logical elements responsible for different system functions (divide & conquer principle).
+It covers related logical concepts and principles that support the logical operation of the system and is widely reusable among similar systems like product families, or product generations.

-A block definition diagram (BDD) featuring the logical System block and logical blocks for each kind of Logical Element the system is composed of.
-The elements are connected to the System block by means of aggregation relationships.
+A block definition diagram (BDD) featuring the logical system block and logical blocks for any kind of logical element the system is composed of.
+These elements are connected to the system block by means of aggregation relationships.
 Note: Multiple relationships to a kind of element are allowed meaning, that this kind of element is used in several roles.

 ## SAF_SLV04a_View